-Dacast’s pricing starts at $19 per month for a Starter streaming package.
-The Pro plan, at $125 a month, adds features including paywall, playlists, broadcaster API, white-label streaming, and our reseller platform.
-The Premium plan adds even more functionality.
-“Event” pricing is also available for single or occasional broadcasts.[Try tweeting “How does Dacast stack up when compared to Ooyala and Kaltura? #livestreaming #video #OVP”]
+Dacast’s pricing starts at $39 per month for a Starter streaming package.
+The Scale plan, at $188 a month, adds features including paywall, playlists, broadcaster API, white-label streaming, and our reseller platform.
+The Scale plan adds even more functionality.
+“Event” pricing is also available for single or occasional broadcasts at $63 per month (billed annually).[Try tweeting “How does Dacast stack up when compared to Ooyala and Kaltura? #livestreaming #video #OVP”]

 Making a Decision

 All three of these platforms are powerful.
 In the right hands, each can be the perfect tool.
 However, they all have serious competition.
 That means that you, the customer, wins in the end.
 There are a variety of great video streaming services out there, and all you need to do is find the best video streaming service for you.